trilinos/Trilinos/packages/zoltan2/test/connectivity/meshData/README.txt

 files being used are sensitivity 1, meaning the initial grounding information is untouched.
 Any answer file of the form *-answers.txt is sensitivity 1, and equivalent to *-s1-answers.txt.

-NOTE:  Currently, these files are zero-based; it would be better for them to match the mesh files (one-based) so that we could more easily hand-check them.

-***NOTE***:
-Ian is not sure he is checking case where answer file says something should be removed by distributed does not flag it
-Need to check removing same and keeping same.
-(See below.)

-***NOTE***:
-tictactoe answers need to be checked (particularly for s1-all -- we expected everything to be kept in this case)